My job was to plant the seed in your hearts, and Apollos watered it, but it was God, not we, who made it grow. — 1 Corinthians 3:6

-God’s word is like seed.
-When it is presented to men and women, it meets with a variety of responses.
+God’s Word is like seed.
+When it’s presented to men and women, it’s met with a variety of responses.
 Some hearers are so well prepared that they eagerly respond.
-They receive the message, believe it, and embrace it, and new life begins to show
+They receive the message, believe it, embrace it, and new life begins to

-(Matt.
-13:23).
-But sadly, other hearers are so hardened—perhaps disinterested or antagonistic—that the truth is quickly lost on them (13:19).
+show (Matthew 13:23).
+But sadly, other hearers are so hardened—disinterested or antagonistic—that the truth is quickly lost on them (13:19).
 Some hearers respond shallowly with intellectual assent and even a glad acknowledgment of the

 truth that hides an unchanged heart (13:20-21).
 Others fail to recognize the unique significance of the message, its importance lost among all the other things that clutter their lives (13:22).

-What does this mean for the disciple who is eager to propagate the Good News?
-First, he should have confidence in the power of God’s word, just as the farmer has confidence in the ability of his seed to produce.
+What does this mean for the disciple who is eager to propagate the gospel?
+First, he should have confidence in the power of God’s Word, just as the farmer has confidence in the ability of his seed to produce.
 Second, the disciple must recognize

 that he is responsible to communicate the truth, but he cannot control the response.
-The farmer is responsible to sow the seed, but he cannot ensure a good harvest, no matter how much preparation he makes.
-Third, the disciple will meet people who
+The farmer is responsible to sow the seed, but he cannot ensure a good harvest—no matter how much preparation he makes.
+Third, the disciple will meet people

-Paul got it right when he said, “My job was to plant the seed in your hearts, and Apollos watered it, but it was God, not we, who made it grow” (1 Cor.
-3:6).
-We are responsible for the sowing, but God is responsible for the growing.
+Paul got it right when he said, “My job was to plant the seed in your hearts, and Apollos watered it, but it was God, not we, who made it grow” (1 Corinthians 3:6).
+We are responsible for the sowing, but God is responsible for the

 For further study: Matthew 13:1-23